jmid/mutaml/README.md

    $ mutaml-report
    ```
    By default this prints `diff`s for each mutation that flew under
    the radar of your test suite.
-Thee `diff` output can be suppressed by
+The `diff` output can be suppressed by
    passing `-no-diff`.